steve-rodri/commit-analyzer/README.md

 ```

 The checkpoint file (`.commit-analyzer/progress.json`) contains:

 - List of all commits to process
 - Successfully processed commits (including failed ones to skip on resume)
 - Analyzed commit data (only successful ones)
 - Output file location

-**Important**: When a commit fails after all retries (default 3), the process stops immediately to prevent wasting API calls.
-The successfully analyzed commits up to that point are saved to the CSV file.

 ### Application Data Directory